laszukdawid/PyEMD/doc/examples.rst

 EEMD
 ====

-Simplest case of using Esnembld EMD (EEMD) is by importing `EEMD` and passing your signal to `eemd` method.
+Simplest case of using Ensemble EMD (EEMD) is by importing `EEMD` and passing your signal to `eemd` method.

 .. code:: python